EinScott/bon/README.md

 #### References

-A pair starts with ``&`` and is followed by a string of characters made up of digits, numbers or underscores.
+A references starts with ``&`` and is followed by a string of characters made up of digits, numbers or underscores.
 References are unused by default but are available for custom [type handlers](#type-handlers) to use.

 ```
 &tree_image,